SamerSawan/Papyrus_v2/README.md

 Athenaeum (v3) is being built in React Native, features many UI improvements and QOL features added to make using the app seamless.
 Eventually I will make that repository public as well.

+## Contributing

+Contributions are closed for the time being, but keep an eye out as I may reopen them within the next month!